Coalition Avenir Québec: Foundation and 2012 provincial election

 In September 2011, the CAQ began discussions with the ADQ on the possibility of a merger between the two groups.
 The two parties were very similar ideologically.

 On 14 November 2011, Legault held a press conference to launch the movement as a political party under the slightly modified name of Coalition Avenir Québec, unveiling a new logo at the same time.
 The actual registration of the party with the Chief Electoral Officer of Quebec had already taken place on 4 November.

 On 13 December 2011, the CAQ and the ADQ announced an agreement in principle to merge, pending final approval with the ADQ membership.

 On 19 December 2011, two former PQ MNAs (Benoit Charette and Daniel Ratthé) and two former ADQ MNAs (Éric Caire and Marc Picard) who had earlier left their respective parties to sit as independents announced that they were joining the CAQ, becoming the new party's first sitting members.

 In January 2012, PQ MNA François Rebello switched party affiliation to the CAQ, becoming its fifth sitting member.

 On 21 January 2012, the results of the ADQ's mail-in vote were announced: of the 54% of members who voted, 70% approved the merger with the CAQ.
 The ADQ's four remaining MNAs—Sylvie Roy of Lotbinière, Janvier Grondin of Beauce-Nord, François Bonnardel of Shefford, and leader Gérard Deltell of Chauveau—joined the CAQ, boosting its caucus to nine.

 On 23 January 2012, the CAQ announced its first president, Dominique Anglade, who would also be a candidate for the party in the next election.
-She left the party in 2015, cited objections to the CAQ's positions on ethnic identity and immigration and ran for the Quebec Liberal Party.
+She left the party in 2015, citing objections to the CAQ's positions on ethnic identity and immigration, and ran for the Quebec Liberal Party.

 On 5 August 2012, Jacques Duchesneau, the whistleblower behind Quebec's anti-corruption unit, announced his candidacy for the riding of Saint-Jérôme in the 2012 provincial election.
 He won the MNA seat.

 On 4 September 2012, the CAQ won 19 seats in the 2012 provincial election.